 Gold is yet another favorite investment option, especially amongst Indian investors.
 No wonder why Indian households got almost 11% of the global stock of gold.
 Amazing to see such figures yet aren’t they deceiving?

-Gold is a good investment yet it depends on what form of gold do you invest your money in.
-Investing in physical goals is the most preferred option yet it is to be noted that it consists of various making changes, taxes, and additional costs which makes it a negative investment unless you are will to use that form of gold for ornamental usage.
+Gold is a good investment yet it depends on what form of gold you invest your money in.
+Investing in physical goals is the most preferred option yet it is to be noted that it consists of various making changes, taxes, and additional costs which makes it a negative investment unless you are willing to use that form of gold for ornamental usage.

 It must be noted that if one is willing to invest in gold then the way to go is SVG (Sovereign gold bond).
 This form is considered the best form of gold to invest in as the purchase is done at the actual market price and there are no hidden charges.
-Also, SVG yields a fixed return of 2% per annum irrespective of the market changes.
+Also, SVG yields a fixed return of 2% per annum irrespective of market changes.
 Plus, the value of gold has appreciated at a good rate in the past, making it one of the best and safest long-term investments.

 Real estate is another form of investment available in the market.
 Here, investors can invest their money by buying/ acquiring property and lending it on rent for regular income.
 Also, the value of this fixed asset is always expected to be appreciated except in exceptional circumstances.

 However, this is to be noted that real estate demands a huge amount of investment, and the average rate of return is also said to be less as compared to other instruments.
 The maintenance charges and other fixed charges are also recurring in nature.
-One must also consider various factors like location and average market value before purchasing any real estate property for investment as this requires a huge amount of money and one should not want to put a wrong foot while making such big decisions.
+One must also consider various factors like location and average market value before purchasing any real estate property for investment as this requires a huge amount of money and one should not want to put the wrong foot while making such big decisions.

 Recently, many businesses have come up with new real estate investment ideas where individuals can invest their money by buying parts of a property which makes it convenient for small investors who can’t buy a big lot of property.
-This revolution has attracted various new investors towards the real estate market and people have started investing their share of money in the same.
+This revolution has attracted various new investors to the real estate market and people have started investing their share of money in the same.